Milineli21/Milineli21/README.md

 ###

 <p align="left">Hi!
-I’m Giovana (Gi), a Computer Science student driven by curiosity and a deep interest in Artificial Intelligence and Data Science.</p>
+I’m Giovana , a Computer Science student driven by curiosity and a deep interest in Artificial Intelligence and Data Science.</p>

 ###